aws-amplify/docs/docs/lib/datastore/fragments/js/sync/50-selectiveSync.md

 ```

 ### Advanced use case - Query instead of Scan
 You can configure selective sync to retrieve items from DynamoDB with a [query operation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html) against a GSI.
 By default, the base sync will perform a [scan](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Scan.html).
-Query operations enable a highly performant and cost-effective data retrieval for customers running DynamoDB at scale.
+Query operations enable a highly efficient and cost-effective data retrieval for customers running DynamoDB at scale.
 Learn about creating GSIs with the `@key` directive [here](https://docs.amplify.aws/cli/graphql-transformer/key).

 In order to do that, your `syncExpression` should return a predicate that maps to a query expression.